GordoNice/fitsgeo/docs/install.rst

 Command ``python`` invokes either Python 2 or 3, while ``python3`` invokes only Python 3.

-**FitsGeo** supports only modern Python 3 versions starting from *version 3.6*.
+**FitsGeo** supports only modern Python 3 versions starting from *version 3.7*.
 Please check if interpreter version is supported.

 If none of ``python`` and ``python3`` commands are present, then Python interpreter has to be installed.
-It is better to use the newest available version (starting from 3.6).
+It is better to use the newest available version.

 Python 3 installation
 ~~~~~~~~~~~~~~~~~~~~~